Edward Herbert, 2nd Earl of Powis

 Edward Herbert, 2nd Earl of Powis, KG (22 March 1785 – 17 January 1848), styled Viscount Clive between 1804 and 1839, was a British peer and Tory politician.
 He was the grandson of Clive of India.

 Early life

-Edward was born on 22 March 1785, the son of Edward Clive, 1st Earl of Powis and his wife Henrietta née Herbert.
+Edward was born on 22 March 1785, the son of Edward Clive, 1st Earl of Powis, and his wife, the former Henrietta Herbert.
 He was one of four children.
 His younger brother, Robert Henry Clive, was a noted politician.
 His elder sister, Henrietta, was the wife of Sir Watkin Williams-Wynn, 5th Baronet.
 His younger sister, Charlotte, was the wife of Hugh Percy, 3rd Duke of Northumberland, and she was famously the governess of the future Queen Victoria.